AI Programmers make the brains for the automated characters in the game.

 Working in the games industry is highly competitive and you’ll need to make sure your portfolio (a collection of your best work) stands out to employers and course leaders.

 AI Programmer is a senior role and many begin their career in junior programmer roles to gain important work experience and work their way up.
 Your portfolio should showcase a range of features, systems and behaviours you’ve built, this will demonstrate your versatility.
-For more general ideas on developing your portfolio, see our top tips page.
+For more ideas, see our top tips page on building your portfolio.

 Where are you in your games journey?